 The

 Syrah is a grape variety whose origins have long remained a mystery.
-However, despite being
+However, and although it is

-a variety difficult to cultivate due to its sensitivity to various diseases, it must be admitted that few grape varieties have the ability to produce
+a difficult variety to cultivate due to its sensitivity to various diseases, it must be admitted that few grape varieties have the capacity to give rise to

 Adored by enthusiasts, Syrah is now firmly established in France and

-its success story is now unfolding internationally.
-Thus, over the past 50 years, the grape variety has grown from 1,600 to more than
+its success story is now being written internationally.
+Thus, over the past 50 years, the grape variety has increased from 1,600 to more than

 70,000 hectares in France!
 Worldwide, nearly